 We will kick off our month-long celebration of Ida B. Wells on October 3, 2020 with a panel discussion featuring veteran journalists Nikole Hannah-Jones (2020 Pulitzer Prize recipient), Ron Nixon (Associated Press Global Investigations Editor), and Topher Sanders (ProPublica Reporter and Peabody Award Winner).
 These esteemed journalists are founders of the Ida B. Wells Society.

 Paris Miller, scholar and community organizer, presents on the history of racial terror lynchings in Orange County.
-She will be joined by Dr. Seth Kotch Director of the Southern Oral History Program, plus high school students and their teacher.
+She will be joined by Dr. Seth Kotch Director of the Southern Oral History Program, plus high school students and Freedom Struggle Committee members KaLa Keaton (Middle Creek High School), Allison Jemerson (Raleigh Charter High School) and their teachers Matt Scialdone and Melani Winter.
 Q&A will follow in this session moderated by Dianne Jackson.

 Journalist Cash Michaels joins NCCU Professors Dr. Jerry Gershenhorn, Dr. Charmaine McKissick-Melton and Brett Chambers will discuss the life and work of North Carolina editor and publisher Louis Austin, whose Carolina Times newspaper was the most important voice for Black North Carolinians at the height of Jim Crow segregation, including a Q&A with the audience.
 Moderated by James Williams.